Philip Stanhope, 4th Earl of Chesterfield: Letters to His Son

-Samuel Johnson said of the letters that "they teach the morals of a whore, and the manners of a dancing-master" as means for getting on in the world as a gentleman.
+Samuel Johnson said of the letters that "they teach the morals of a whore, and the manners of a dancing-master" as a means for getting on in the world, implying that Chesterfield promoted good manners as a method of advancement rather than because of their inherent moral value.

 Despite having been an accomplished essayist and epigrammatist in his time, Lord Chesterfield's literary reputation today derives almost entirely from Letters to His Son on the Art of Becoming a Man of the World and a Gentleman (1774) and Letters to His Godson (1890), books of private correspondence and paternal and avuncular advice that he never intended for publication.

 Need for legitimate heir

-In 1768 Chesterfield's beloved but illegitimate son, Philip Stanhope, died in France of dropsy, which left behind his widow, Eugenia Stanhope and their two illegitimate sons, Charles and Philip.
-Despite his short life, the privileged education provided by his father, Lord Chesterfield, allowed Philip an honourable career in the diplomatic service of Britain, despite being handicapped as a nobleman's illegitimate son.
-The grieving Chesterfield was disappointed to learn that Philip's long and mostly secret-relationship (they married the year before his death) had been to Eugenia, a woman of a humble social class since that was a topic that he had covered at length in the Letters to his Son.
-However, Lord Chesterfield bequeathed an annuity of £100 to each of his grandsons, Charles Stanhope (1761–1845) and Philip Stanhope (1763–1801), and a further £10,000 for them both but left no pension for his widowed daughter-in-law, Eugenia.
-It was that lack of funds that led to Eugenia to sell the Letters to his Son to a publisher.
+In 1768 Chesterfield's illegitimate son, Philip Stanhope, died in France of dropsy, leaving his widow Eugenia Stanhope and their two illegitimate sons, Charles and Philip.
+Despite his short life, the privileged education provided by his father had enabled for Philip a career in the diplomatic service, despite being handicapped as a nobleman's illegitimate son.
+The grieving Chesterfield was disappointed to learn of Philip's long and mostly secret relationship (they married the year before his death) with Eugenia, a woman of a humble social class, since that was a topic that he had covered at length in the Letters to his Son.
+However, Lord Chesterfield bequeathed an annuity of £100 to each of his grandsons, Charles Stanhope (1761–1845) and Philip Stanhope (1763–1801), and a further £10,000 for them both, but left no pension for Eugenia.
+It was that lack of funds that led her to sell the Letters to his Son to a publisher.

-Left without a legitimate heir to his lands and property (he and his wife, Melusina von der Schulenburg had no children together) Lord Chesterfield acted to protect his hereditary interests by adopting his distant cousin and godson, Philip Stanhope (1755–1815), as his heir and successor to the title Earl of Chesterfield.
+Left without a legitimate heir to his lands and property (he and his wife had no children together) Lord Chesterfield acted to protect his hereditary interests by adopting his distant cousin and godson, Philip Stanhope (1755–1815), a descendant of the 1st Earl of Chesterfield, as his heir and successor to the title of Earl of Chesterfield.

 Death

-The 4th Earl of Chesterfield (Philip Dormer Stanhope) died on 24 March 1773, at Chesterfield House, Westminster, his London townhouse (built about 1749).
+Chesterfield died on 24 March 1773, at Chesterfield House, Westminster, his London townhouse.
 His godson and adopted heir then became Philip Stanhope, 5th Earl of Chesterfield.